aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 11: Use Functional Dependency View

+In this task, you will use the Functional Dependency View in the Azure portal to visualize the topology of your network resources, such as your load balancer, and monitor key metrics.

 1. On the Azure portal home page, from top left corner of page click **Show portal** menu and select **All resources**, under **Resources**, select
    **myIntLoadBalancer**.